heiniglab/hawe2021_meQTL_analyses/README.md

-# Code for the meQTL analyses presented in Hawe et al. 2021 Nature Genetics
+# Code for the meQTL analyses of Hawe et al. 2021 Nature Genetics

 Citation: